Electronic structure, dimer physics, orbital-selective behavior, and magnetic tendencies in the bilayer nickelate superconductor La$_3$Ni$_2$O$_7$ under pressure

-{\it Magnetic tendencies.--} Although in the recent experimental studies for LNO, no long-range magnetic order was found in either the AP or HP phases, an intrinsic magnetic ground state with localized moments is still possible, as experimentally observed in the IL nickelate~\cite{Li:cm,Fowlie:np}.
-As shown in Fig.~\ref{Magnetism}(a), the coupling caused by intraorbital hopping between two half-filled orbitals would lead to a canonical AFM Heisenberg interaction.
-However, the intraorbital hopping may also lead to a FM coupling [see Fig.~\ref{Magnetism}(b)], between half-filled and empty orbitals via Hund's coupling $J$, as recently shown~\cite{Lin:prl21}.
-Here, in the bilayer nickelate superconductor, in average 1.5 electrons occupy two $e_g$ orbitals per site with sizable interorbital hopping ($\sim 0.240$ eV), suggesting both AFM and FM tendencies could develop.
+{\it Magnetic tendencies.--} Although no long-range magnetic order was found in either the AP or HP phases of LNO, an intrinsic magnetic ground state with localized moments is still possible, as experimentally observed in the IL nickelate~\cite{Li:cm,Fowlie:np}.
+Typically the coupling caused by intraorbital hopping between two half-filled orbitals would lead to a canonical AFM Heisenberg interaction.
+However, the interorbital hopping may also lead to a FM coupling between half-filled and empty orbitals via Hund's coupling $J$, as recently shown~\cite{Lin:prl21}.
+For LNO, in average 1.5 electrons occupy two $e_g$ orbitals per site with sizable interorbital hopping ($\sim 0.240$ eV), suggesting both AFM and FM tendencies could develop, which may lead to an interesting stripe state with wavevector ($\pi,0$) (AFM in one in-plane direction and FM in the other, while strong AFM between layers).

-To explore possible magnetic coupling tendencies, we also studied the LNO electronic correlations effect of the HP phase (29.5 Gpa), by using the local density approximation plus $U$ and $J$, within the Liechtenstein formulation for the double-counting term~\cite{Liechtenstein:prb}, where the local electronic correlation effects are treated at a static mean-field level.
-Although quantum fluctuations are ignored in DFT+$U$, it still provides qualitative useful results, as discussed for IL nickelates~\cite{Zhang:prb20,Lee:prb,Ryee:prb,Zhang:prr}.
+To explore the magnetic phase diagram, we also studied the HP phase (29.5 Gpa) of LNO by using the local density approximation plus $U$ and $J$, within the Liechtenstein formulation~\cite{Liechtenstein:prb}, where local electronic correlation effects are treated at a static mean-field level.
+In spite of this mean-field characteristics, we remind the readers that it still can provide qualitative useful results for magnetic tendencies, as exemplified for IL nickelates~\cite{Zhang:prb20,Lee:prb,Ryee:prb,Zhang:prr}, even although quantum fluctuations are ignored in DFT+$U$.

-As displayed in Fig.~\ref{Magnetism}(c), $U \textless 3$ eV (here $J/U = 0.2$ fixed), all states eventually reduce the energy iteratively and converge to the NM state from the starting three magnetic states used).
-Increasing $U$, the G-AFM state has the lowest energy until $U = 4.2$ eV but with a close energy to the A-AFM state, suggesting a strong competition between AFM and FM coupling along the $xy$ plane.
+As displayed in Fig.~\ref{Magnetism}(a), $U \textless 3$ eV (here $J/U = 0.2$ is fixed), all states eventually reduce the energy iteratively and converge to the NM state from the starting four magnetic states used.
+Increasing $U$, the stripe ($\pi,0$) state has the lowest energy from $U=3.0$ eV until $U = 5.2$ eV, suggesting a strong competition between AFM and FM coupling along the $xy$ plane.
 Considering the quantum fluctuations, the system may not develop long-range order due to the FM-AFM competition in portions of parameters space in a typical two-orbital Hubbard model.
-However, the quantum fluctuations are not taken into account in the DFT+$U$ method used in this study.